McMaster-Baby-Lab/handbook/pages/resources/training.md

 ---
 ## What do I need for recruitment?
 ### AVAYA
-We use the phone of our lab to contact families.
+We use the phone in our lab to contact families.
 With Avaya IX (Softphone), you can call participants with lab’s phone number on your computer/cell phone.

 Download AVAYA: [AVAYA DOWNLOAD](https://telecom.mcmaster.ca/products-services/avaya-ix-softphone)